5umitpandey/Football_Stats_Dashboard/README.md

 The application connects to football-data.co.uk so it implements data updates as soon as they occur at football-data.co.uk .

-# Charts

-The charts in this app come from the awesome JavaScript charting framework [Highcharts].
-You can find out more about this project on their website.
-Notice that although this application is open source and free of charge and ads, in order to use it for your business you need a highcharts licence (apart from the author's permission - check the licence part of this wiki below).
-For more information visit [pricing at highcharts].
-The port of the JavaScript highcharts to R has been done with the also amazing [Highcharter] R package.

 # Development

 This application has been developed in R and Rstudio.